Vapes, Cigarettes, and Nicotine Pouches

 Health risks

 Nicotine is highly addictive.
-While some vape liquids are advertised to have zero nicotine, this has not always been found to be the case
+While some vape liquids are advertised to have zero nicotine, this has not always been found to be the case, and studies have found nicotine level labeling to be vague or inaccurate and inconsistent with actual tested nicotine content in nicotine pouches

 Nicotine can harm the developing brain.
 The brain keeps developing into the mid- 20s